Hepatitis

 PrEP does not protect against HCV or STIs.
 There is no vaccination against HCV.
 Treatments which cure HCV are available but must be taken every day for 8-12 weeks on average.
 Successful clearance of the virus does not provide immunity against re-infection with HCV.

-Where to get a Hepatitis test in Brighton & Hove
+Where to get a hepatitis test in Brighton & Hove

 Sexual Health & Contraception Service (SHAC) offers a mix of on the day and pre-booked appointments at 3 sites across Brighton & Hove.
 You can book online or call 01273 523 388